Health Nutrients

 While a balanced diet that regularly includes magnesium-rich foods should meet your needs, most people in America don’t consume enough.
 Why?
 The modern industrialized diet — also known as the standard American diet (aptly acronymed as SAD) — is high in processed, packaged foods.
 And it tends to lack good, plant-based sources of magnesium.

-So how much magnesium should you be aiming for?
+So how much magnesium should you get?
 The Recommended Dietary Allowances (RDA) for magnesium are as follows:

 • 0-6 months: 30 mg